AdvaithGS/Astrobot/README.md

 6. [ ] Use NASA's PDS Search API

 7. [ ] Beef up /news to add other news sources

+## Contribute
+### Help Astrobot become better!
+Always welcome more inputs, through issues and PRs.
+Open one if youve any ideas or constructive improvements to the bot.
+Also, if you dont want to contribute to the code, you can also add to the [facts.txt](https://github.com/AdvaithGS/Astrobot/blob/master/bot/assets/facts/facts.txt) database :)

 ## Creator